Animal field guide

 Bird carries Urban through specific body design and repeated survival behavior.
 Its movement, feeding, and shelter choices make the principle practical instead of decorative.

-How to identify a Rock Pigeon
+How to identify a Domestic Pigeon

 - Signature behavior tied to Urban